Important changes to Pensions for existing/new members

 Should your casual/fee work placement be deemed as a ‘Support’ position, the appropriate workplace pension scheme will be the National Employment savings trust (NEST).
 Further details can be found on the NEST website.

-The University offers members of USS, BPAS and GPP the opportunity to participate in a salary sacrifice arrangement for their pension contributions.
+The University offers members of USS, BPAS and GRP the opportunity to participate in a salary sacrifice arrangement for their pension contributions.
 The arrangement enables staff to maintain their pension benefits whilst reducing the national insurance costs that they incur.
 Further details are available from the University's Pensions Team.